ramp-kits/cookiecutter-ramp-kit/README.md

 - the type of input data
 - the choice of an open source license (or not)

-**This information will be used to set up the project (inner text and links)  will not be collected or tracked**
+**This information will be used to set up the project (inner text and links) but will not be collected or tracked**

 [ccinstall]: https://cookiecutter.readthedocs.io/en/latest/installation.html